 Contact us if you have any doubts about the prerequisites.

-Students have to register to the Minor before the end of the first semester of their Master studies.
+Students have to register on IS-Academia before the second Friday of the semester (after that deadline they can register with their section).

 The Minor includes a mandatory interdisciplinary project of 8 ECTS.